manfromexistence/manfromexistence/FREELANCING_PROPOSAL.md

 ```
 PORTFOLIO: https://manfromexistence.vercel.app/
 GitHub: https://github.com/manfromexistence
-Hey, bro.
-So, I am 100% sure that I can do this project.
+Hello, I am 100% sure that I can do this project.
 I am an experienced fullstack software engineer who loves to learn new techs and make something useful from that.
 My skills list: